 This condition is inherited in an X-linked pattern.
 A condition is considered X-linked if the mutated gene that causes the disorder is located on the X chromosome, one of the two sex chromosomes in each cell.
 In males (who have only one X chromosome), one altered copy of the GLA gene in each cell is sufficient to cause the condition.
 Because females have two copies of the X chromosome, one altered copy of the gene in each cell usually leads to less severe symptoms in females than in males, or rarely may cause no symptoms at all.

 Unlike other X-linked disorders, Fabry disease causes significant medical problems in many females who have one altered copy of the GLA gene.
 These women may experience many of the classic features of the disorder, including nervous system abnormalities, kidney problems, chronic pain, and fatigue.
 They also have an increased risk of developing high blood pressure, heart disease, stroke, and kidney failure.
 The signs and symptoms of Fabry disease usually begin later in life and are milder in females than in their affected male relatives.

-Some females who carry a mutation in one copy of the GLA gene never develop any of the signs and symptoms of Fabry disease.
+A small percentage of females who carry a mutation in one copy of the GLA gene never develop signs and symptoms of Fabry disease.

 - angiokeratoma diffuse